 History of the Telescope

-As you have read in The Story of the Observatory, the MMT has been in operation for more than three decades.
+As you have read in The Story of the Observatory, the MMT has been in operation for more than four decades.
 During this time, the MMT has taken a leading role in the development of techniques and technologies for large observatories.
 It has undergone one major conversion and has been used as a testbed for pioneering science and technology throughout its lifetime.

 The Original Multiple Mirror Telescope (1979-1998)

 The original configuration of the telescope was effectively six small individual telescopes mounted in a circular array on the same support structure.
 Each of the six telescopes had a primary mirror with a diameter of 1.8-m (72-inches) and its own secondary mirror.
 Since they were all mounted on the same structure, they pointed in unison to the same area of the sky.
 The light collected by each small telescope was combined using optical and technological “magic” such that they functioned as one cohesive large telescope.

 By combining the light of the six small telescopes, an effective collecting area of a 4.5-m (177-inches) telescope was achieved, making it the third largest optical telescope in the world at the time of dedication in 1979.
 The MMT was the first to harness this innovative design which brought the benefits of a large telescope at a cost affordable for the parent institutions.
 Not only is making six small mirrors much easier and cheaper than one large one, the multiple mirror design allowed for a compact telescope support structure and mount (see below) and a small building to house the telescope.